WNBA award picks: Despite catchy campaign, Storm’s Breanna Stewart not likely to earn MVP honors

 Dana Evans, Chicago

-Didi Richards, NYL
+Didi Richards, New York

 Comment: Have to wonder if anyone in the 2021 rookie class will earn an All-Star nomination.